kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md

 Steps of What?
 So What?
 Now What?
 Model:

 - **What? - D**escribe the situation you want to learn from.
 Identify the facts and feelings of the situation.
-- **So What?** Extract the meaning of what you experienced, question what knowledge you and others had in the situation, and what knowledge could help you make sense of the situation.
+- **So What?** - Extract the meaning of what you experienced, question what knowledge you and others had in the situation, and what knowledge could help you make sense of the situation.
-- **Now what?** - c**reate an action plan for the future based on the previous questions.
+- **Now what?** - Create an action plan for the future based on the previous questions.

 <aside>